Posts

 Image

 I was thankful the Monday morning that I started work that my work was part time.
-Whatever money I lost with the job being part time I gained in having the time to work out where to be, and what to do and find, both in West Bridgford and in central Nottingham.
-I needed the time to find out where the different banks were, where my new doctor, and West Bridgford Council, from whom I had to get the application form for my housing benefit, were.
-They were the big three at the top of the list.
-But the first place to find on the bus was my new employer, The Leonard Cheshire Nursing Home in Lady Bay, West Bridgford.
+Whatever money I lost with the job being part time I gained in having the time to work out where to be, and what to do.
+How to find my way around West Bridgford and in central Nottingham.
+I needed the time to find out where the different banks were, where the doctor's surgery was, and West Bridgford Council offices were.
+I had to get the application form for my housing benefit from there.
+They were the big three at the top of a much longer list.
+But the first place to find was the bus stop for the bus was my new employer, The Leonard Cheshire Nursing Home in Lady Bay, West Bridgford.
 If at some points over the weekend I had doubted the wisdom of moving to Nottingham because of my landlord, then the employer was the person to dispel those doubts by putting me to work.
-The induction was demonstrative whilst being undemanding.
-It made the lay out of the building clear, where the staff changed for work, and instructed me about my duties, at meal time towards ...
+The induction was demonstrative but undemanding.
+It made the lay out of the building clear, where the staff changed for work, and instru...

 Families And How To Escape Them - Chapter Six - An Unsettling Settling In

-Getting to actually see Richard, the young man who last October had suggested I join the ACE scheme away from home, to get me out of Gainsborough, proved difficult at first.
-When we had first met three months earlier we had both been agreeably evasive when the discussion came to him giving me details of precisely where he worked and lived in Nottingham. he made the details seem unimportant at the time.
-C ontacting him to arrange to meet up in Nottingham meant calling at his digs after I had started.
+Getting to actually see Richard, the young man who last October had suggested I join the ACE scheme to get me out of Gainsborough, proved difficult at first.
+When we had met by chance three months earlier it had been easy to for him to avoid sharing with me details of where he lived in Nottingham.
+I did not even have the job that would assist my escape.
+Now I had escaped, he seemed to be escaping me.
+But he was the only person I knew in the city, even if I only knew him slightly.
+C ontacting him to arrange to meet up with him in Nottingham meant first calling into the office in work where he was based to get his address from him and arrange a time to see him at his place because my lodgings were not a place of welcome.
 That took more time to arrange than I expected.
 When we met he said he liked music.
-I don't know whether he actually did like music, or he merely said he liked music because it was an easy cover or shorthand that he saw I responded to, which left him able to hide what he wanted to keep hidden.
-But I took him at face value.
-I saw him two or three times, the music eased the space between us.
-Eased it enough that when he asked me if he could borrow some of the compilation tapes that I had ...
+I don't know whether he actually liked music, or whether that was an easy shorthand or shortcut away from himself to lead me down that he knew I could respond to, that left him able ...